 Transmission of HBV among adults occurs through contact with infected blood and body fluids such as semen, vaginal fluids, and saliva.
+Therefore transfusion of unscreened blood and its products, sexual activities, use of contaminated or inadequately sterilized instruments, sharing of sharp objects as usually occur during some cultural practices like local circumcision, are common means of spread.
 It could also occur by other means of iatrogenic or horizontal transmission such as long-term household contacts with no sexual involvements in regions of high endemicity.
 HBV infection is also recognized as an occupational health hazard for health-care practitioners (Bhattarai et al., 2014).